Click to listen to the Bayreuth Festival Performance Broadcasts

 The Bayreuth Fanfares

-Before each performance is given at Bayreuth, and towards the end of each interval of those works that are divided into acts, a group of brass players appears on the balcony above Ludwig's extension and plays a fanfare based on a motive from the act of the opera that is about to start inside.
+Before each performance at Bayreuth, and towards the end of each interval of those works that are divided into acts, a group of brass players appears on the balcony above Ludwig's extension and plays a fanfare based on a motive from the act of the opera that is about to start inside.
 They play three times before the performance begins or continues.
 It is a great Bayreuth tradition, and the magnificent playing gives you a hint of what you will hear inside.
 Here are the motives used, as specified by Richard Wagner.
+And click the link above to see and hear the fanfares.

 TANNHÄUSER